balister/xilinx-minimal/README.md

 4. Initialize the build system:

+   - For a supported host distro

     $ TEMPLATECONF=\`pwd\`/meta-xilinx-minimal/conf/templates/default  source ./openembedded-core/oe-init-build-env ./build ./bitbake

-4.1 If you are using an unsupported distro, use pyrex to containerize the build:
+   - For an unsupported host distro, use pyrex to containerize the build:

     $ source pyrex.source

-    $ source pyrex-init-build-env
+    $ TEMPLATECONF=`pwd`/meta-xilinx-minimal/conf/templates/default source pyrex-init-build-env

 5. Select the MACHINE to build for: